 - Often appear not be listening

-Children referred for auditory processing assessment undergo a hearing assessment on the same day to ascertain that there are no undiagnosed conditions.
+Children referred for auditory processing assessment undergo hearing testing on the same day prior to the APD assessment to ascertain that there are no undiagnosed conditions.
 Consultation with the patient and parent, together with parent and teacher responses to questionnaires provide insight into common behaviours and areas of concern.
 Assessment is carried out from 7 years of age as the responses of younger children on some of the tasks is considered to be unrepeatable and therefore unreliable.

 As auditory processing skills are expected to improve with age, results are compared with the results of other non-referred Australian children in the same age group (i.e. children who do not have an auditory processing disorder).
 At Ayling Hearing we use tests with Australian normative data available for comparison and diagnosis.
 Comparison to normative data provides information regarding the performance on any given task, and we can deduce from this whether the individual is processing auditory information at the expected level for their age.